 - Reports of all vehicle inspections and defect reports

 - Accident status and repair estimates

 - Risk profiles

 - Driver training records

 - Driver license checking

 5. Fleet operational costs

-Fleet management systems can produce reports in real time, providing an instant snap shot of where a fleet is against targets and objectives.
-An excellent finance management tool, costs can be broken down and analysed to uncover discrepancies and areas of inefficiency; these in turn can be actioned to generate cost savings and minimise waste.
+Fleet management systems can produce reports in real time, providing an instant snap-shot of where a fleet is against targets and objectives.
+An excellent finance management tool, costs can be broken down and analyzed to uncover discrepancies and areas of inefficiency; these in turn can be actioned to generate cost savings and minimize waste.

 To conclude, fleet management software monitors and manages operations which reduces costs, improves efficiency and ensures that the fleet is compliant, regardless of its size.